WilliamPhoenixD/Deep-learning-model-for-ultrashort-pulses-reconstruction/README.md

 This code was developed by **Xiangfeng(William) Deng** as part of a summer research program at the **Rice University**.

-For questions or comments, contact: phoenix.william.d@gmail.com
+For questions or comments, please contact: phoenix.william.d@gmail.com

 ---